Table of Contents

 I'd like to reorganize the standard SAIL folder layout on Windows (for standalone build or bundle)

-If you reorganize the standard SAIL folder layout, you'll need to specify the new codecs' location by
+If you reorganize the folder layout, you must specify the new codec location by

 Describe the memory management techniques implemented in SAIL